Jagannath: In Hindu texts and traditions

-Although Jagannath has been identified with other traditions in the past, He is now identified more with Vaishnav tradition.

 Vaishnavite version

 The Skanda Purana and Brahma Purana have attributed the creation of the Jagannathpuri during the reign of Indradyumna, a pious king and an ascetic who ruled from Ujjain.
-According to the second legend, associated with the Vaishnavas, when Lord Krishna ended the purpose of his Avatar with the illusionary death by Jara and his "mortal" remains were left to decay, some pious people saw the body, collected the bones and preserved them in a box.
-They remained in the box till it was brought to the attention of Indrdyumna by Lord Vishnu himself who directed him to create the image or a murti of Jagannath from a log and consecrate the bones of Krishna in its belly.
-Then King Indradyumna, appointed Vishwakarma, the architect of gods, a divine carpenter to carve the murti of the deity from a log which would eventually wash up on the shore at Puri.
-Indradyumna commissioned Vishwakarma (also said to be the divine god himself in disguise) who accepted the commission on the condition that he could complete the work undisturbed and in private.
+According to the second legend, associated with the Vaishnavas, when Krishna ended the purpose of his Avatar with the illusionary death by Jara and his "mortal" remains were left to decay, some pious people saw the body, collected the bones and preserved them in a box.
+They remained in the box till it was brought to the attention of Indradyumna by Lord Vishnu himself who directed him to create the image or a murti of Jagannath from a log and consecrate the bones of Krishna in its belly.
+Then King Indradyumna appointed Vishwakarma, the architect of gods and a divine carpenter, to carve the murti of the deity from a log that would eventually wash up on the shore at Puri.
+Indradyumna commissioned Vishwakarma, who is also said to be the divine god himself in disguise.
+Vishwakarma accepted the commission on the condition that he could complete the work undisturbed and in private.

-Everyone was anxious about the divine work, including the King Indradyumna.
-After a fortnight of waiting, the King who was anxious to see the deity, could not control his eagerness, and he visited the site where Vishwakarma was working.
-Soon enough Vishwakarma was very upset and he left the carving of the idol unfinished; the images were without hands and feet.
-The king was very perturbed by this development and appealed to Brahma to help him.
+Everyone was anxious about the divine work, including King Indradyumna.
+After a fortnight of waiting, the king, anxious to see the deity, could not control his eagerness and visited the site where Vishwakarma was working.
+Soon enough, Vishwakarma became very upset and left the carving of the idol unfinished; the images were without hands and feet.
+The king was very perturbed by this development and appealed to Brahma for help.
 Brahma promised the King that the images which were carved would be deified as carved and would become famous.
-Following this promise, Indradyumna organized a function to formally deify the images, and invited all gods to be present for the occasion.
+Following this promise, Indradyumna organized a function to formally deify the images and invited all gods to be present for the occasion.
 Brahma presided over the religions function as the chief priest and brought life (soul) to the image and fixed (opened) its eyes.
-This resulted in the images becoming famous and worshipped at Jagannath Puri in the well known Jagannath Temple as a Kshetra (pilgrimage centre).
+This resulted in the images becoming famous and worshipped at Jagannath Puri in the well-known Jagannath Temple as a Kshetra (pilgrimage centre).
 It is, however, believed that the original images are in a pond near the temple.

-Stories from the Ramayana and Mahabharata
+Ramayana and Mahabharata

 According to Prabhat Nanda, the Valmiki Ramayana mentions Jagannath.
 Some believe that the mythical place where King Janak performed a yajna and tilled land to obtain Sita is the same as the area in which the Gundicha temple is situated in Puri, according to Suryanarayan Das.
 The Mahabharata, states Das, describes King Indradyumna's Ashvamedh Yajna and the advent of the four deities of the Jagannath cult.